Professor Peter Scarborough

 Professor of Population Health

-Pete leads the Diet, Data and Interventions Group in NDPH.
+Pete leads the Sustainable Healthy Food Group in NDPHCS at the University of Oxford and is a fellow of the Oxford Martin School.
 His research focusses on evaluating population approaches to increase the uptake of healthy, sustainable diets.
-This includes influences of food choice, including food price, food labelling, marketing of foods and food accessibility.
+Such approaches include both changes in Government policy and changes to settings where we make choices about the food that we buy and eat.
+He has studied food price, food labelling, marketing of foods and food accessibility.

 Recent publications